BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 Features include tokenization, POS tagging, dependency parsing, lemmatization, sentence boundary detection, named entity recognition and entity linking, similarity, text classification, and rule-based matching.

-spaCy provides a variety of linguistic annotations to give insights into a text’s grammatical structure.
+spaCy provides a variety of linguistic annotations to give insights into a text's grammatical structure.
 This includes the word types, like the parts of speech, and how the words are related to each other.

 See Fig. 6.13 for an example of parsing a sentence from the [spaCy web site](https://spacy.io/usage/visualizers)

-{width=75%}
 ![Fig. 6.13: spaCy sentence parsing](images/NLP_spaCy_dependency.png)

 spaCy parsing can be acomplished with a few lines of Phython code.
 First, you need to `load `a language, here `en_core_web_sm`. then, you pass a text string to the language.
 The result is a spaCy `Doc `which contains structured information about the text, e.g., the dependency graph of the parsed sentence which can be displayed using `displacy`.

 Language processing in spaCy is organized in pipelines.
 Apart from pre-trained pipelines for many languages, you can also configure custom pipelines.
-See a [screenshot ](https://spacy.io/usage/processing-pipelines)from the spaCy web site in Fig. 6.14.
+See a [screenshot ](https://spacy.io/usage/processing-pipelines) from the spaCy web site in Fig. 6.14.

 ![Fig. 6.14: NLP pipelines with spaCy](images/NLP_spaCy_pipeline.png)

 The input to a language pipeline is a text string, the output is a spaCy `Doc`.
-A pipeline can be configured using NLP building blocks like tokenizer, tagger, parser, ner, lemmatizer etc.
+A pipeline can be configured using NLP building blocks like tokenizer, tagger, parser, named entity recognition, lemmatizer etc.

 ### NLP Web Services: Named Entity Recognition with Dandelion API